PMeinshausen/DCT_D3_Demo/README.md

 ## Set up a Python web server

-The best way to get started with D3 is to run visualizations from a Python miniserver in your directory.
-This is a fairly simple process (assuming you're running any version 2 of Python.
+The best way to get started with D3 is to run visualizations from a Python miniserver running in your project directory.
+This is a fairly simple process (assuming you're using Python version 2.x.
 Also, if you're using Windows, you'll need to make sure you have Python installed):

 1) Using the command line, navigate to the directory/folder where you will store your visualization scripts/files.